 Slab countertops open up a lot of possibilities for use, including creating a waterfall counter on the island.
 The white quartz counter against the dark espresso color of the cabinets makes a beautiful contrast in this kitchen.
 Now the island really pops, creating a contemporary design.

-3. A White Backdrop
+3. White Stone Countertops

 The only color in this kitchen design comes from the blue island the warmth of the wood floor.
 This white on white makes those two colors stand out while creating a clean, sleek look.
 The gray veins in the counter add just enough color to keep the room from becoming too sterile.